Exploring the Mythic Zodiac

 “Cycle of Animations”

 Celestics invites you to contemplate the mythic images of the real-sky zodiac.
 It asserts that what you see in the sky when you visualize the star-patterns according to the “animals” associated with them, mirrors the engrams in your neurolinguistic circuits.
+The constellation of the Scorpion in the sky mirrors a psychic constellation.
 As without, so within.
 Psyche and night sky comprise a single field-dynamic, the stellar-neural continuum.
 The celestial script interacts with human consciousness in the manner of a biofeedback device.
 Nothing in the sky causes human behavior; rather, it encodes our behavior and preserves a record of human experience over time.

 At first sight, these star-patterns look like a diamond-pointed liquid crystal display, an LED panorama of sights that have been observed by the human species over millennia of time.
 You perceive the star-patterns, and in the same act of observation, you conceive the mythological figures associated with them.
 You observe and imagine in a single look.
 But what is it exactly that you visualize?